Db2-DTE-POC/wxddemo/docs/wxd-reference-vnc.md

 ![Browser](wxd-images/ultravnc-icon.png)

-When the service starts, it will ask for the server and port.
-Enter `192.168.252.2:5901` in this field.
+When the service starts, it will ask for the server and port (Example below).

+* VNC Service - vnc://region.techzone-server.com:28314

+For the server you would enter `region.techzone-server.com` and the port would be `28314`.
+The examples below assume the IP address of `192.168.252.2` with a port number of `5901`.

 ![Browser](wxd-images/ultravnc-connect.png)